USUSPAC2017/workshop/README.md

 # workshop
 This repository is for the USU SPAC 2017 GitHub Introduction workshop.

-Please open "MyFavoriteCheese.txt" and type a short message about your favorite cheese.
+1. Create a new branch
-Find an image online of your favorite cheese and add it to the repository.
+2. Add a picture of your favorite cheese to the directory "images"
+3. Merge the new branch to master